 The Global Forum will begin with an elegant welcome reception at the home of the New Zealand Ambassador Michael Moore.
 Honorary Patron of the TIAW World of Difference Awards, Amanda Ellis, Ambassador, Head of Mission, Permanent Representative of New Zealand to the United Nations, will be on hand to help welcome delegates from around the world.

-Schedule this important event in your calendar and plan to attend!
+Stay tuned for upcoming announcements of high-calibre speakers in the coming weeks.Schedule this important event in your calendar and plan to attend!
 Early bird registration is open - sign up now to take advantage of this discount.
 Early bird registration closes on February 1, 2014.

 There are still opportunities to become a sponsor

 or call 1-800-712-5200 (North America) or

 TIAW To Honor Former US Ambassador